Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins

 \begin{theorem} Suppose $\norm{x}\leq B_X$ a.s.
 Let $\ell$ be convex, $L$-Lipschitz, and $\llp$-smooth, with $\ell(0)\leq 1$.
 Let $v\in \R^d$ be arbitrary with $\norm v \leq V$ for some $V>1$, and suppose that the initialization $w_0$ satisfies $\norm{w_0}\leq V$.
 For any $\eps,\delta > 0$ and for any provided $\eta \leq (2/5)\llp^{-1} B_X^{-2}$, if gradient descent is run for $T = (4/3)\eta^{-1}\eps^{-1} \norm{w_0-v}^2$, then with probability at least $1-\delta$,

 \end{theorem}

-The above theorem shows that gradient descent learns halfspaces that have a population surrogate risk competitive with that of the best predictor with bounded norm for any norm threshold $V$.
-We can use this result to answer a recent question posed by~\citet{ji2020regularization} concerning the properties of the loss function used for gradient descent on the linear halfspace problem:

-For distributions that are linearly separable by some margin $\gamma>0$, we show the below upper bounds on the sample complexity that suggest that exponentially tailed losses are preferable to polynomially tailed losses from both time and sample complexity perspectives, touching on a recent problem posed by~\citet{ji2020regularization}.
+This shows that gradient descent learns halfspaces that have a population surrogate risk competitive with that of the best predictor with bounded norm for any norm threshold $V$.
+For distributions that are linearly separable by some margin $\gamma>0$, the above theorem allows us to derive upper bounds on the sample complexity that suggest that exponentially tailed losses are preferable to polynomially tailed losses from both time and sample complexity perspectives, touching on a recent problem posed by~\citet{ji2020regularization}.